-Section 286-106, HRS, expiration of licenses, except subsection (3) relating to expiration at end of legal time in the United States; sections 286-107(a), (g), and (h), HRS, license renewals; procedures and requirements; section 286-107.5, HRS, reactivation of expired license; fees; road test waived; section 286-110(c)(1), (f), (g) and (h), instruction permits; and section 286-306(a), HRS, expiration; renewal; replacement.
-The suspension of these sections enables the Director of Transportation to waive or extend the renewal, expiration, or other deadlines for licenses and state identification cards that occurred or will occur during the emergency period.
-These suspensions also ensure the counties can conduct in-person operations at county satellite city halls and driver licensing centers safely.
-Finally, these suspensions ensure that renewals can occur without restarting the application process.
+Section 286-106, HRS, expiration of licenses, except subsection (3) relating to expiration at end of legal time in the United States; sections 286-107(a) and (h), HRS, license renewals; procedures and requirements; section 286-107.5, HRS, reactivation of expired license; fees; road test waived; section 286-110(c)(1), (f), (g) and (h), instruction permits; and section 286-306(a), HRS, expiration; renewal; replacement.
+The suspension of these sections enables the Director of Transportation to waive or extend the renewal, expiration, or other deadlines for licenses that occurred or will occur during the emergency period.
+They ensure that renewals can occur without restarting the application process.
+These suspensions also ensure the counties can safely conduct in-person operations at county satellite city halls and driver licensing centers.